Climate Action

 OR Board of Directors

-• Govern the business operations to follow the workplan and approve the Corporate KPI related with climate change issue with internal department.
+• Govern the business operations to follow the workplan and approve the Corporate KPIs related with climate change issue with internal department.

 • Monitor the progress of climate change strategy and Key Action Plans to comply with company policies.